 Now Collecting Data for the 2018 List

-We’re busily contacting companies to gather data for the 2018 list.
-Here’s how your company can be included:
+We’re nearly done gathering data for the 2018 list.
+Make sure that your company is included:

 - Send an email with your company & FTE count

 - Call 253-284-5891 to speak with Maddie Merton, VP for Business Recruitment & Expansion

 We expect to release the 2018 list in early December.

 The Economic Development Board for Tacoma-Pierce County has published its 2017 Major Employers list – a list of the top employers in Pierce County, WA.
 This year’s list identifies 248 Major Employers, each of which has 100 or more full-time equivalent employees (FTEs).
 The employers included on this year’s list represent 166,348 jobs, up from 161,802 in 2016.